faros-ai/airbyte-connectors/sources/README.md

 ### 2: Implement Spec command

-The first step of a source is returning specification of the configuration parameters required to connect to the targetted system (e.g. API credentials, URLs, etc).
+The first step of a source is returning specification of the configuration parameters required to connect to the targeted system (e.g. API credentials, URLs, etc).
 The provided Source class does this by returning the JSON-Schema object in `resources/spec.json`.
 Update this file with your source's configuration parameters, making sure to protect any sensitive parameters by